MelvinMallari/readme/readme.md

 ## how to best communicate with me

-- reach out and say hi! i'm mostly extrovert and i will appreciate it 🙂
+- reach out and say hi! i'm mostly an extrovert and i will appreciate it 🙂
-- tell me the truth! i assume that i'm always to some degree wrong and want to be less wrong
+- tell me the truth! i always assume that i'm to some degree wrong and want to be less wrong
 - prefer written communication when possible. happy to hop on a call if that's better
-- feel free add _any_ additional context you feel necessary (clarity > conciseness)
+- feel free to add _any_ additional context you feel necessary (clarity > conciseness)